jlu024/Hackathon-Fall22/README.md

 What prerequisites must be installed in order to run your project, and how do you install them?

 ```
-Provide code samples in this fenced code block: Prerequisite: Be sure to install py_game and py-menu.
+Prerequisite: Be sure to install py_game and py-menu.
 Be aware that the pip-statement spelling is different from its import statement.

 $> pip install pygame-menu -U

 import pygame
 import pygame_menu